top of page

 4. Train Your Workforce

 Human error remains a significant risk factor in cybersecurity.
+Training helps maintain compliance and strengthens your overall security posture.
 Provide targeted training to employees on:

 • Recognizing phishing attempts